 Host AMA sessions at regular intervals.
 Have your internal team post brand content consistently.
 However, make sure the frequency is optimum, not maximum.

 You can also use creative ways to incentivize memberships in your community.
 Consider creating profile badges for regular posters.
-You can also host giveaways and reward the most active members of your community with brand swag.
+You can also host giveaways and reward the most active members of your community with company swag.
 To encourage questions and progress updates from community members, SaaS brands can also offer product certifications.

 Such seemingly small gestures have the potential to bring meaningful engagement.
 Regular content will add value and address the pain points, while rewards and AMAs will keep them interested in your community.